undefinedlabs/scope-docs/docs/dotnet-installation.md

 Autodetection of git information works if either tests run on Jenkins, CircleCI, Travis or GitLab, or if the `.git` folder is present locally, and there is a `origin` remote configured pointing to the right repository.

+These configuration settings can also be provided via CLI flags.
+Run `scope-run --help` for more information.